Early College at Guilford: Academics

 Upperclassmen are dually enrolled in both the Guilford County school system as juniors (and then seniors), and in Guilford College as freshmen (and then sophomores in their second year).
 Often, the number of AP Classes taken as underclassmen allows students to register as sophomores and juniors at Guilford College.
 Juniors and seniors take Guilford College classes, which count towards their remaining high school credits, and can often be transferred to other educational institutions.
 If a student remains at Guilford College after graduating from the Early College, the credits they received for their two final years will transfer towards their undergraduate requirements.

 Students are not ranked at ECG in order to foster cooperation and collaboration among students and to allow students to focus on learning material.
-Student GPA is calculated per North Carolina state guidelines on a standard 4 point scale with an extra 0.5 quality point given for honors courses and an extra 1.0 quality point for AP or college courses.
+Additionally, due to the rigorous requirements necessary for admittance, all ECG students are already highly academically competitive and accomplished.
+Adding this onto the fact that there are only roughly 50 students per grade, providing class ranks are not suitable and efficient; therefore are not there.
+Note that there is an unofficial class rank placed on the bottom of ECG students’ transcript.
+This rank is not taken into consideration for colleges and universities and are solely placed for informing the students and do not act like traditional class ranks in high schools.
+Student GPA is calculated per North Carolina state guidelines on a standard 4 point scale with an extra 0.5 quality point given for honors and Pre-AP courses and an extra 1.0 quality point for AP or college courses.

-Academic Achievement
+Academic achievement

-In 2022, the average SAT score was 1468 of 1600, the highest of all North Carolina public high schools.
-In 2021, the average SAT score was 1452 of 1600, again the highest of all North Carolina public high schools.
+In 2025, the average SAT score was 1480 of 1600, the highest of all North Carolina public high schools.
+In 2022, the average SAT score was 1468 of 1600, again the highest of all North Carolina public high schools.

 The Early College at Guilford was ranked #1 nationally by U.S. News & World Report in 2023; that year, it was also placed as the best public school in North Carolina and the #9 STEM school in the United States.
 In 2022, ECG was placed 35th in the nation by U.S. News & World Report and was ranked as the best public school in North Carolina and the #9 STEM school nationally.

 Newsweek ranked the Early College at Guilford 7th on its annual list of the top 500 STEM High Schools in 2020.
-In 2010, Newsweek magazine listed ECG as one of "The Nation's Most Elite Public High Schools".
-Newsweek also ranked ECG at 5th on its annual list of America's Best High Schools in 2016, making it the top high school in North Carolina in 2016.
+In 2010, Newsweek listed ECG as one of "The Nation's Most Elite Public High Schools".
+Newsweek also ranked ECG at 5th on its annual list of America's Best High Schools in 2016, making it the top high school in North Carolina that year.

-The Early College at Guilford has about one-fourth of its students each year named as semi-finalists for the National Merit Scholarship.
-Scholarships and awards received by the Class of 2023 totaled more than $12,000,000 and in 2022 totaled nearly $8,000,000.
+Each year, about one-fourth of students at The Early College at Guilford are named as semi-finalists for the National Merit Scholarship.
+Scholarships and awards received by the Class of 2025 totaled more than $17,000,000 and in 2023 totaled nearly $12,000,000.